forest-fire/firemodel/docs/modeling/model-constraints.md

 ## Normal Usage

-Our first example was pretty basic and in our second one we're only going to add a bit but they are important changes to grok:
+Our first example was pretty basic and in our second one we're only going to add a bit but they are important changes to understand:

 ```typescript
 @model(